Indian Animation faired brilliantly in 2019

 Commissioned in 2017, Super V has been produced as a collaboration between Star India, Cornerstone Animation and Baweja Movies.
 The 12-part series premiers in 70+ countries across five continents via the Star network and Hotstar.

-On the other hand, In a first of its kind in India, a famous Bollywood actor/comedian will have its own animated series, similar to that of immensely popular and cult series of West, Mr. Bean, as the makers informed.
+On the other hand, In a first of its kind in India, a famous Bollywood actor/comedian is going to have its own animated series, similar to that of immensely popular and cult series of West, Mr. Bean.
 Yolo Media in co-production with writer Sukhwant Kalsi has created a 3D animated series based on the popular comedian.
 Titled Johny Lever, the series consists of 52 episodes of 11 minutes for season one.

 Hopes Srivastav, “I see some fantastic times ahead with this new animated show coming soon.
 We’re very excited about this as Johnny Lever’s mannerisms are sure to attract audience irrespective of their age.
 We did research on the kind of movies that he has done and his enviable popularity among kids, even in recent films.”